microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -DebugEvaluate: Print evaluation debug output to debug console if debugger is present.
--Terse: Terse Mode (suppresses repetitive console output) -AutoScale <interpolationMode>: Enable image autoscaling and set the interpolation mode [Nearest, Linear, Cubic, Fant]
+-Terse: Terse Mode (suppresses repetitive console output) -AutoScale <interpolationMode>: Enable image autoscaling and set the interpolation mode [Nearest, Linear, Cubic, Fant] -GarbageDataMaxValue <maxValue>: Limit generated garbage data to a maximum value.
+Helpful if input data is used as an index.

 Concurrency Options:
 -ConcurrentLoad: load models concurrently